hardware/Package-Definition-Patcher/README.md

 #### IMPORTANT :

-Note that the first step has to be done after every game update, as they replace the packagedefinition.txt with a new one.
+- Note that the first step (Run PATCH.cmd) has to be done after every game update, as they replace the packagedefinition.txt with a new one.
+- During the first execution, a smartscreen window might appear.
+In this case, click on "More info > Run Anyway", if you trust this mod of course :D

 ## UNINSTALL